A constrained optimization approach to nonlinear system identification through simulation error minimization: Abstract

 \section{Abstract}

-This paper proposes a novel approach to system identification for nonlinear input-output models by minimizing the simulation error and formulating it as a constrained optimization problem.
-This method addresses vanishing gradient issues, enabling faster convergence than traditional gradient-based methods.
-We present an algorithm that utilizes feedback-linearization controlled multipliers optimization and provide a theoretical analysis of its performance.
-We prove that the algorithm converges to a local minimum, and we optimize the computational efficiency by leveraging the problem structure.
-Numerical experiments illustrate that our approach outperforms gradient-based methods in computational effort and accuracy.
+This paper introduces a novel approach to system identification for nonlinear input-output models that minimizes the simulation error and frames the problem as a constrained optimization task.
+The proposed method addresses vanishing gradient issues, enabling faster convergence than traditional gradient-based techniques.
+We present an algorithm based on feedback linearization control of Lagrange multipliers and conduct a theoretical analysis of its performance.
+We prove that the algorithm converges to a local minimum, and it enhances computational efficiency by exploiting the problem's structure.
+Numerical experiments demonstrate that our approach outperforms gradient-based methods in both computational effort and estimation accuracy.